-Learning Ensemble has over 80 artefacts, each curated in a unit, and located in a thematic module.
-This annotated list of the main Learning Ensemble artefacts, linked to the artefacts themselves, allows instructors to quickly review the rich experiential learning objects that are the heart of Learning Ensemble’s educational experience.
+Learning Ensemble has over 80 components, each curated in a unit, and located in a thematic module.
+This annotated list of the main Learning Ensemble components, linked to the components themselves, allows instructors to quickly review the rich experiential learning objects that are the heart of Learning Ensemble’s educational experience.
 Additional images, art, documents, and audio and video clips can be found at the unit level.

 Stigma and Discrimination Module

 Two reenacted vintage CBC radio plays from Canada’s first public mental health campaign that demonstrate how notions of normal shift across time and place, and are more often shaped by professional expertise than lived experience of difference.

 Frontline stories of marginalization, discrimination, and nascent activism in Toronto’s deinstitutionalization era from writer and activist Pat Capponi’s, author of the 1992 autobiography “Upstairs in the Crazy House.”